 And finally an introduction to some of your fellow panelists:

 Dan Olmsted is a former UPI reporter who wrote, in the fall of 2005, that autism is rare among the Amish of Lancaster County, PA, and that they vaccinate at rates far below the general population.
-But Olmsted failed to check in with with Clinic for Special Children in Strasburg.
-The clinic treats dozens of Amish and Mennonite children who display symptoms of autism, and it holds a weekly vaccination clinic.
+But Olmsted failed to visit the Clinic for Special Children in Strasburg.
+The clinic treats dozens of Amish and Mennonite children who present signs of autism, and it holds a weekly vaccine clinic.

 Ashley Reynolds is an undergraduate journalism student at the University of Missouri Columbia School of Journalism.
 Last December she produced a 14-part television news series, Combating Autism from Within, that was so biased and misinformed that it prompted a protest from medical doctors at the medical college.
 One of Reynold’s on-air “experts” was a radiologist who has claimed that the World Health Organization relies on vaccines to sterilize women in Third World Countries, as part of a conspiracy with Bill Gates and the Rockefeller Foundation to depopulate the world.
 Reynold’s failed to disclose her “expert’s” unusual viewpoint in her story, even though she was informed of it a month before.